6c65726f79/custom-titlebar/README.md

 Notes:
 * Check the list of [compatible browsers](https://developer.mozilla.org/en-US/docs/Web/Manifest/display_override#browser_compatibility).
 * If the install button doesn't appear, try reloading and reopening the tab several times.
-* You may need to manually enable [Window Controls Overlay](chrome://flags/#enable-desktop-pwas-window-controls-overlay) until Chrome 98 is released.
+* You may need to manually enable Window Controls Overlay until Chrome 98 is released: `chrome://flags/#enable-desktop-pwas-window-controls-overlay`

 ## Inpiration